-Security Classification: Non-confidential
+Security Classification: Non-Confidential

 Access to and distribution of this document is restricted to the persons permitted by the security classification.
-This document is confidential to the Association and is subject to copyright protection.
+This document is subject to copyright protection.
 This document is to be used only for the purposes for which it has been supplied and information contained in it must not be disclosed or in any other way made available, in whole or in part, to persons other than those permitted under the security classification without the prior written approval of the Association.